lightw47/au/README.md

 * au_reverse.c: source file of a program that reverses a 8-bit LPCM encoded au file.

 ### Instructions:
+Download all .h and .c files, put them in the same directory.

 Compile each component separately:

 `gcc -o au_reader au_reader.c au.c`